Train to become a vocational nurse in just over a year.

 Combining classroom learning with hands-on clinical lab experience, our nursing diploma program can prepare you to deliver direct care to patients under the supervision of a physician or registered nurse (RN).

-Through comprehensive vocational nursing education at Brightwood College, you could gain experience performing nursing duties that include:
+Through a comprehensive vocational nursing program at Brightwood College, you could gain experience performing nursing duties that include:

 Mastering clinical skills is an important part of working towards a nursing career.
-As a part of our Vocational Nursing program, you will complete a clinical under the supervision of a doctor, registered nurse, or other medical professional.
+As a part of our vocational nursing program, you will complete a clinical under the supervision of a doctor, registered nurse, or other medical professional.
 In your clinical, you will apply the skills and knowledge you’ve learned in class to real-world scenarios.
-It’s an opportunity to gain on-the-job training and make connections.
+It’s an opportunity to gain on-the-job LVN training and make connections.

-Our goal is to help you gain the vocational nursing skills to enter the medical field.
+The goal of our vocational nursing program is to help you gain the vocational nursing skills to enter the medical field.
 It takes practice and patience to learn nursing concepts.
-That’s why our vocational nursing classes focus on the skills that directly apply to patient care.
+That’s why our classes focus on the skills that directly apply to patient care.

 By earning a Vocational Nursing Diploma, you may pursue entry-level positions such as: